No. 2 Baylor holds off feisty Iowa State 76-65

+AMES, Iowa (AP) — Second-ranked Baylor shook off a poor night shooting and survived its tightest game of the season Saturday, beating Iowa State 76-65.

-AMES, Iowa (AP) — Jared Butler scored 21 points to lead four scorers in double figures and No. 2 Baylor held off Iowa State 76-65 Saturday for its narrowest margin of victory this season.
+Jared Butler scored 21 points to lead four Bears in double figures as they earned their narrowest victory this season.

+“It’s been a long time since we played some stiff competition,” Butler said.
+“We said in the locker room, these games make basketball fun.”

 The Bears (9-0, 2-0 Big 12) won seven of their previous eight games by at least 29 points, winning by an average of 32.8 points.

+Iowa State owned a 55-53 lead midway through the second half before Baylor’s 13-0 run.
 Butler hit a 3-pointer from the right corner for a 63-55 lead with 7:31 remaining and made three key free throws in the final 3 minutes after Iowa State pulled within 66-61.

+Macio Teague and Davion Mitchell each scored 13 points for Baylor.
+Flo Thamba added 10.

+“I think everyone played their role extremely well when they came in,” Butler said.

 Baylor buried its past opponents with a barrage of 3-pointers, hitting 45.9% from long range and averaging 11.9 3s per game.